equinor/intro-to-software-development/course_documentation/introduction.md

 - Name
 - Where and what you study
-- Internship location (Trondheim, Bergen, Stavanger, Oslo?)
+- Internship location (Trondheim, Bergen, Stavanger, Oslo)
 - Short about the project
 - Optionally what you hope to learn in the course

 ## Content for the Git & Python parts

-In this part of course, we will set up a simple Python package.
-It will concern some simple calculations within the geology domain, so we will name it `geo-calculator`.

-Along the way, you will get familiar with the packaging structure of Python and how a modern Python package typically looks.
+- The packaging structure of Python and how a modern Python package typically looks.
+- Unit tests and the concept of Test Driven Development

-We will also embed git into our workflow, learn / refresh the basic git commands, and possibly touch upon some more advanced commands.
+- How to embed git into our workflow with basic commands (and possibly some more advanced if we have time)

-Quite early we will write some unit tests, which verify intended functionality.

-We will set up a workflow in GitHub Actions for doing continuous integration with your remote repository, including running your tests and static code analysis.
+- How to set up a workflow in GitHub Actions for doing Continuous Integration with your remote repository, including running your tests and static code analysis.

-Towards the end of this section we will use what we have learned to implement the calculation of a specified geological property.
+- Use what we have learned to implement the calculation of a specified geological property

 The main learning goal is to be familiar with the development process, and learn some software craftsmanship along the way.

+We assume generall knowledge of Python and will not go through the syntax explicitly, but please ask immediately if something is unclear or you want it covered a bit more.

+For the morning session tomorrow, Tuesday, we want to open up for requests from you for what you want us to cover.
+You can make suggestions by creating an issue here: https://github.com/equinor/intro-to-software-development/issues.

 ## Exercises

-- The exercises are described in "course_documentation/exercises".
+- The exercises are described in `course_documentation/exercises`.
-- Disclaimer for the exercises: There are probably errors and discrepancies in the exercise descriptions.
-We will walk through the exercises together.
-If there are inconsistencies or something is off / missing; do as I say, not as I wrote.
-And not the least, ask questions and help each other.
+- You will get the chance to solve the exercises on your own first, before walk through them together.
+- Please ask questions as we go and help each other out on the different locations.

 ## Course outline